 Many of Applegreen’s website designs feature a white ‘page’ on a tinted background, with strong colours used sparingly for emphasis and attractiveness.
 But a tinted ‘page’ can work well too (see Kate Chitham Fine Art).
 In the right circumstances, a black background can look stunning, see Animal Actors.
 Whites, greys and creams can be used together to great effect, as with Keyhaven Holiday Home.

 We love colour at Applegreen and we lookforward to working with your choices.

 There was a time when only a handful of “websafe” fonts would display reliably, but new technology gives web designer access to almost any typeface.
 From dainty, curly capitals to fat slab letters, most will render as text.
-Note: text is favoured over images by search engines.
+We love fonts too and are always adding new ones to our collection!

 One caveat here is that not all fonts are available free on the internet.
 Some must be purchased and the correct licence sought for embedding as webfonts.
 We can help with this.

 Search engines favour text over images, so consider this when adding complex logos.